WORK-BASED LEARNING

 Q: Do I need to have transportation?

 A: Yes.
-It is the parent’s responsibility to provide transportation to and from the internship site.
+It is the parents’/guardians' responsibility to ensure students have transportation to and from the internship site.

 Q: What will I wear?